How long is my DBS disclosure valid?

 If you have never lived in the UK then you will not need to have a UK DBS check carried out.
 However, you will need to have the equivalent of a criminal records check carried out for the country (or countries) in which you have lived.
 If the country does not have an organisation similar to the DBS then you will usually need to contact your local police station (or equivalent) and ask them to issue you with a certificate stating whether or not you have a criminal record.

-If you have lived in the UK for a while and another country (or countries) then you must complete the UK DBS check and the equivalent of a criminal records check carried out for the other country (or countries) in which you have lived.
+If you have lived in the UK and another country (or countries) then you must complete the UK DBS check and the equivalent of a criminal records check carried out for the other country (or countries) in which you have lived.

 If you have resided in another country for work or holiday purposes for a period of more than 6 months, you would be expected to undertake a police check in the country in which you have resided.

-For those students who undertake a part time programme at Cardiff Metropolitan University which requires a DBS check, Cardiff Metropolitan University does not take responsibility for undertaking this as the responsibility lies with the employing organisation.
+For those students who undertake a part time course at Cardiff Metropolitan University which requires a DBS check, Cardiff Metropolitan University does not take responsibility for undertaking this, for the majority of its programmes, as the responsibility lies with the employing organisation.

 If you are returning to your studies at Cardiff Metropolitan University on a course that requires a DBS check, you will need to complete a new DBS for the start of your programme.

-If you have not been sent a DBS application form from the Admissions Unit please contact the unit to request one on 029 2041 6010.
+If you have not been sent any information in relation to undertaking this check though the electronic process please contact Admissions on 029 2041 6010.